Jurassic: Lower plants

 Quillworts virtually identical to modern species are known from the Jurassic onwards.
 Isoetites rolandii from the Middle Jurassic of Oregon is the earliest known species to represent all major morphological features of modern Isoetes.
 More primitive forms such as Nathorstiana, which retain an elongated stem, persisted into the Early Cretaceous.

-The moss Kulindobryum from the Middle Jurassic of Russia, which was found associated with dinosaur bones, is thought to be related to the Splachnaceae, which grow on animal caracasses.
+The moss Kulindobryum from the Middle Jurassic of Russia, which was found associated with dinosaur bones, is thought to be related to the Splachnaceae, which grow on animal carcasses.
 Bryokhutuliinia from the same region is thought to be related to Dicranales.
 Heinrichsiella from the Jurassic of Patagonia is thought to belong to either Polytrichaceae or Timmiellaceae.

 The liverwort Pellites hamiensis from the Middle Jurassic Xishanyao Formation of China is the oldest record of the family Pelliaceae.
 Pallaviciniites sandaolingensis from the same deposit is thought to belong to the subclass Pallaviciniineae within the Pallaviciniales.
 Ricciopsis sandaolingensis, also from the same deposit, is the only Jurassic record of Ricciaceae.